canvakit.sh

 # kind-specific fields — see §Data source kinds

-• ./brand.md / brand.md / any path ending in .md — resolved through the canvakit filesystem adapter
+• ./brand.md / brand.md / any path ending in .md — back-compat: bare paths fall through to a workspace fs read.

 When the @canvakit/designkit bridge is wired, design resolution priority is (highest first):

-The operator's workspace choice overrides the author's hint — an active DESIGN.md near the render site represents operator intent, not accident.
-The hint kicks in when the template is rendered outside an operator's workspace (CLI, gallery, playground, CI) or the workspace has no active theme.
+The operator's workspace choice overrides the fallback hint — an active DESIGN.md represents operator intent, not accident.
+Forces (1, 2) intentionally bypass workspace selection: caller / author intent declares "regardless of what's active globally, this canvas must use <X>."
 Templates that want graceful degradation should still reference tokens from CSS via var(--color-foo, <fallback>).

 refreshEvery